bondms/Linux/Media-PC/readme.txt

 sudo rpi-eeprom-update # Check bootloader status (Was shown as up-to-date with latest 10 Sep 10:41:50 UTC 2019).

 TODO:
-* Stereo to mono downmixing in sox (shuffle-play etc.) is no longer necessary.
 * Picture orientation and audio levelling for external and when copying new files to internal storage.
 * ...